onetakeone/spree-google-merchant/README.markdown

 INSTALLATION
 ------------

 1. Create google base account.
 Create google base ftp account (if applicable).
-Create data feed in google base with a type "Products" and name "google_base.xml".
+Create data feed in google base with a type "Products" and name "google_base_vspree.xml".

 2. Install the extension with one of the following commands